Bootstrapping Vision-Language Learning with Decoupled Language Pre-training: Methodology

-\textbf{Pre-training Details} The P-Former is trained on a system with 3 $\times$ RTX-A6000 (48GB) GPUs, using PyTorch \cite{paszke2019pytorch}.
+\textbf{Pre-training details} The P-Former is trained on a system with 3 $\times$ RTX-A6000 (48GB) GPUs, using PyTorch \cite{paszke2019pytorch}.
 We trained for five epochs with a linear warm-up and cosine scheduling, using a batch size of 384 ($3 \times 128$), and AdamW as the optimizer.
 The initial learning rate is set to $1e^{-4}$, with a minimum learning rate of $1e^{-5}$, a warm-up learning rate of $1e^{-6}$, and $2000$ warm-up steps.
 The VL pre-training is performed on a server equipped with 8 $\times$ RTX-A6000 (48GB) GPUs, using PyTorch.
 We developed the code based on the LAVIS project \cite{li2022lavis}.
 Predominantly, we employed the default configuration files provided by BLIP-2 of LAVIS.
 Both the stage 1 and stage 2 training ran for 10 epochs with linear warm-up and cosine scheduling, using a batch size of 1024 ($8 \times 128$), and AdamW as the optimizer.
 The weight decay is set to $0.05$, the initial learning rate is $1e^{-4}$, the minimum learning rate is $1e^{-5}$, and the warm-up learning rate is $1e^{-6}$.
 The key distinction is that stage 1 and stage 2 incorporate $5000$ and $2000$ warm-up steps, respectively.
 We set $\omega_{1}=10$ and $\omega_{2}=100$ while training BLIP-2 OPT$_\text{2.7B}$ with our P-Former.

-\textbf{Computational Overhead Considerations} Incorporating $\mathcal{L}_{\text{alignment}}$ from Equation~\ref{eq:ours-stage1} and \ref{eq:ours-stage2} introduces only a minimal computational overhead, attributable to an additional forward pass of the P-Former (Transformer-base) at each iteration.
+\textbf{Computational overhead considerations} Incorporating $\mathcal{L}_{\text{alignment}}$ from Equation~\ref{eq:ours-stage1} and \ref{eq:ours-stage2} introduces only a minimal computational overhead, attributable to an additional forward pass of the P-Former (Transformer-base) at each iteration.
 To illustrate, in our experimental settings using BLIP-2 OPT$_\text{2.7B}$, the training time for stage 1 saw a modest increase from 2,669 minutes to 2,743 minutes.
 Similarly, for stage 2, the training time increased marginally from 1,862 minutes to 1,880 minutes.
-Thus, our methodology's overall computational burden remains manageable despite its enhancements.
+Thus, our methodology's overall computational burden remains manageable despite its enhancements (the only additional cost is pre-training of the P-Former, which only needs to be done once for an LLM).